 Based on this classification, skeletal and cardiac muscles are grouped as striated muscles, while the visceral muscle is non-striated.
 This structural characteristic (striation) is due to the way the filaments of actin and myosin are arranged in each of the classes of muscles.

 A tendon is a tough, flexible band of fibrous connective tissue that connects muscles to bones.
 The extracellular connective tissue between muscle fibres binds to tendons at the distal and proximal ends, and the tendon binds to the periosteum of bones at the muscle’s proximal attachment to bone (origin) and distal attachment (insertion).
-As muscle contracts, tendon transmit the force to the bones, pulling on them and causing movement.
+As muscle contracts, tendon transmits the force to the bones, pulling on them and causing movement.

-Tendons and ligaments are made of dense fibrous connective tissue (DFCT) which has an abundance of collagen fibre bundles arranged parallel, creating a high tensile strength (resistance to longitudinal force).
+Tendons and ligaments are made of dense fibrous connective tissue (DFCT) which has an abundance of collagen fibre bundles arranged in parallel, creating a high tensile strength (resistance to longitudinal force).
 Tendons and ligaments appear white because their fibrous connective tissues are made up of collagen, and collagen is white.
 They also appear white because they have very poor blood supply.
 Nutrients reach those structures by diffusion.

 Tendons are generally rounded cords and thick.
 Ligaments are flatter in shape than tendons and attach a bone to another bone.
 They have more elastic fibres and thus are slightly stretchier than tendons.

-Joint Capsule and Synovial membrane
+Joint Capsule and Synovial Membrane

 The skeletal system consists of two main parts, the axial skeleton and the appendicular skeleton.
 The axial skeleton consists of the bones of the head, neck and trunk.
 The appendicular skeleton consists of the bones of the limbs, including those forming the pectoral and pelvic girdles.